9 of the best watches to wear on your wedding day

 Alpina Heritage Automatic

 If you are made about vintage style but aren’t looking to compromise on your modern needs, then the Alpina Heritage Automatic might be the best fit for you.
 It channels style from the 1920s and 1940s in a surprisingly modern package.
-Measuring 38mm with long slim lugs, it carries itself perfectly in today’s expectations of how a watch should wear, but is styled as though it was made 80 years ago.
+Measuring 38mm with long, slim lugs, it carries itself perfectly in today’s expectations of how a watch should wear, but is styled as though it were made 80 years ago.
 An understated piece with some great little details that you only notice once you get up close.
-Price: US$1,795.
+Price: US$1,795

 Longines Flagship Heritage Moonphase

-Going for a classic brand like Longines on your wedding day is never a bad idea, as it offers you that protection of knowing that your watch is not going to be something you have to worry about.
-Instead you can focus on how to tie your bow tie.
-This dress, Havana brown dial has a crisp sunburst texture to it that gives the Flagship Heritage Moonphase a sense of real lustre to it.
-An elegant choice that would sit extremely happily alongside a sharp blue suit.
-Price: US$3,050.
+Going for a classic brand like Longines on your wedding day is never a bad idea, as it offers you the protection of knowing that your watch is not going to be something you have to worry about.
+Instead, you can focus on how to tie your bow tie!
+This dressy, Havana brown dial has a crisp sunburst texture to it that gives the Flagship Heritage Moonphase a sense of real lustre.
+It’s an elegant choice that would sit extremely happily alongside a sharp blue suit.
+Price: US$3,050

 Fears Brunswick 40.5 Jump Hour Raven Black